Smok1e/buttex-storage-api/docs/src/users/permission-system.md

 |  1           | **MODERATOR** | User have access to methods with access level of **MODERATOR** and lower |
 |  2           | **ADMIN**     | User have access to any method                                           |

-> If method access level is marked as **ANY**, is means that method is not using any user information, and
+> If method access level is marked as **ANY**, it means that method is not using any user information, and
 > access token is not required for this this method.
 Otherwise, you can't invoke this method without token.

 ## Access violation